-Carp River—Morgan Creek Falls—Follow the brochure’s instructions and it’s easy to locate.
+Follow the brochures instructions and its easy to locate.
 When you reach the steps (29), a sign highlights local groups who provided labor and money to build the steps.
 The stairs lead to a dirt trail over exposed roots.
 From here, you can view the falls if you don't want to climb down, which is fairly steep.
 For more of an adventure, cross the creek above or below the falls.

-Dead River—Wright Street Falls—Follow the brochure’s instructions and it’s easy to locate.
+Follow the brochures instructions and its easy to locate.
 For more views, go past the aqua duct.

-Warner Creek Falls—If you're driving south on M-35, this waterfall is not visible from the road.
-Youll have a better chance of spotting it from the North, but it’s best to turn around and park along the guardrail on the south side of the highway.
+If you're driving south on M-35, this waterfall is not visible from the road.
+Youll have a better chance of spotting it from the North, but its best to turn around and park along the guardrail on the south side of the highway.
 Follow a worn path into tall grass and trees, which leads to the waterfall.
-If you’re brave, it’s possible to climb down and sit on a rock ledge.
+If youre brave, its possible to climb down and sit on a rock ledge.
 From here, you are directly over the waterfall.
 As you follow the path back, stop in the clearing, which offers a nice side view of the waterfall.

 There are 52 waterfalls in Baraga County.
 Contact the CVB for a tri-fold brochure with excellent driving directions.
 Here are a few I visited:

-Power House Falls—Trust the directions on this one and you'll see a wooden sign for the falls.
-Use caution, it’s a dirt road and I happened to visit during a torrential downfall.
-The falls are behind a concrete building, but visible from the car (if it’s raining).
+Trust the directions on this one and you'll see a wooden sign for the falls.
+Use caution, its a dirt road and I happened to visit during a torrential downfall.
+The falls are behind a concrete building, but visible from the car (if its raining).
 The drop is maybe 20-25 feet, but powerful, but that could be due to the weather.
 There's a covered area with picnic table and grill.

-Canyon Falls—Park in the roadside park and follow a wide gravel path.
+Park in the roadside park and follow a wide gravel path.
 Ferns bloom next to a boardwalk that covers swampy sections.
-It’s about a 10-minute walk, but there are plenty of places to stop and observe nature and snap photos.
+Its about a 10-minute walk, but there are plenty of places to stop and observe nature and snap photos.
 Continue to the end, where the falls make a dramatic drop.

-Tibbets Falls—It was a torrential downfall that day, so I headed the brochure’s advice, “use caution during wet weather, road may not be passable.”
+It was a torrential downfall that day, so I headed the brochures advice, use caution during wet weather, road may not be passable.

 There are 34 waterfalls in Ontonagon County.
 Porcupine Mountains boasts more than 90.
 Here's some I actually found and some I hope to find some day.

-Bond Falls—Other than Tahquamenon, this may be the best-known waterfall.
-It’s easy to locate and access.
-And, because it’s a state park, you'll need a Michigan recreation passport.
+Other than Tahquamenon, this may be the best-known waterfall.
+Its easy to locate and access.
+And, because its a state park, you'll need a Michigan recreation passport.
 From the parking lot, you can hear the falls.
 Follow the wide, universal accessible paved path to the base viewing area.
 Visitors can climb steep stairs to the top, but use caution.
 Spray from the falls makes for slippery steps.
 If you have time, plan to spend a few hours exploring the park and falls.

-Black River—The winding road north of Bessemer may be better known during winter for the nearby ski resorts.
+The winding road north of Bessemer may be better known during winter for the nearby ski resorts.
 Five waterfalls line a 14-mile stretch of Black River Road.
-In the fall, visit Copper Peak Adventure Ride (the world’s largest ski jump) with incredible area views.
+In the fall, visit Copper Peak Adventure Ride (the worlds largest ski jump) with incredible area views.

-Great Conglomerate—from the parking lot, it’s about ¾ mile hike on a wide path with built-in stairs, benches and rails where necessary.
+From the parking lot, its about 34 mile hike on a wide path with built-in stairs, benches and rails where necessary.
 A gradual descent makes the hike fairly easy.
 You'll hear the water, before you see it.
 Signs along the way point out differences in rock and let you know where you are on the trail.
-It’s possible to hike from fall to fall along the North County Trail, but I opt to drive.
+Its possible to hike from fall to fall along the North County Trail, but I opt to drive.

-Sandstone—From the lot, the waterfall is about ¼ mile, but the steps and trail drop sharply to the falls.
+From the lot, the waterfall is about 14 mile, but the steps and trail drop sharply to the falls.
 A sign warns visitors to use caution and avoid overexertion.
-It’s much easier going down then climbing back.
+Its much easier going down then climbing back.
 The spray from the falls is a welcome relief after climbing steps.

-Cascade—Drive west on M-28 (Bergland) and turn on 400 (USFS 222).
-It’s at least a solid 7 miles on this gravel road before there's any sign.
+Drive west on M-28 (Bergland) and turn on 400 (USFS 222).
+Its at least a solid 7 miles on this gravel road before there's any sign.
 After the sign, turn into the clearing and park your car.
 The waterfall is in the Ottawa National Forest and you'll feel like you're in the middle of nowhere.
-It’s about a one-mile hike through swampy ground—sometimes there’s a plank bridge, over rocks, fallen trees and exposed roots.
-When you see sunshine and hear the falls, you're practically there—maybe 25 more yards.
+Its about a one-mile hike through swampy ground sometimes theres a plank bridge, over rocks, fallen trees and exposed roots.
+When you see sunshine and hear the falls, you're practically there maybe 25 more yards.
 The trail ends at rocks; climb down to reach the falls.
 You can kind of see the falls from the top of the rocks, but for better views, scramble down.

-O Kun de Kun—This waterfall is fairly easy to locate, about 7.5 miles east of Bruce Crossing on M-45.
+This waterfall is fairly easy to locate, about 7.5 miles east of Bruce Crossing on M-45.
 And, there's a sign on the side of the highway.
 Pull into the U-shaped lot and park along the dirt road.
-From here, it’s about a one and a half mile hike over varied terrain.
+From here, its about a one and a half mile hike over varied terrain.
 At times, you're walking on planks, forest floor, and exposed roots and over fallen trees.
-It’s a slow hike through the woods, which allows opportunities to interact with nature.
+Its a slow hike through the woods, which allows opportunities to interact with nature.
 As you head deeper into the woods, there's less chirps from birds and more critters.
 There's no official viewing spot when it comes to seeing the waterfall.
-Follow what looks like a worn path through trees to get near the water’s edge.
+Follow what looks like a worn path through trees to get near the waters edge.
 The wide waterfall conveys subtle beauty with water cascading over flat rocks.